dextersealy/chess-tutor/README.md

 ### Session cookie

-The first time you visit the site, Chess Tutor starts a new game and saves a compact representation in a browser cookie.
+The first time you visit the site, it starts a new game and saves a compact representation in a browser cookie.
 This cookie requires fewer than 300 characters for a typical 40-move game.
 It uses a pseudo-[FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) notation to represent the game board and uses a similarly compact notation to record all the moves made by both players.

 ### Front-end